-If you left the last Buffalo Bayou Regatta feeling inspired to do some paddling of your own, you're in luck: Though not always thought of as a city with ample outdoor recreation activities, there is actually plenty of canoeing and kayaking to be done in Houston.
+IF YOU LEFT THE LAST BUFFALO BAYOU REGATTA feeling inspired to do some paddling of your own, you’re in luck: Although Houston is not always thought of as a city with ample outdoor recreation activities, there is actually plenty of canoeing and kayaking to be done.

-Beginners and kids would enjoy the 4.8-mile Cooks Lake to Scatterman Paddling Trail in Beaumont, which offers plenty of wildlife along the cypress-lined Neches River.
-Those in search of something more epic should seek out the 35.4-mile Stephen F. Austin Paddling Trail in Brazoria County, comprised of four connected waterways: the Columbia Bottomland that begins the trail at the Brazos River County Park, the Old Settlement Passage, the Sugar Mill Stretch, and the Gulf Prairie Run that finishes in Freeport.
+Beginners and kids can enjoy the 4.8-mile Cooks Lake to Scatterman Paddling Trail in Beaumont, which offers plenty of wildlife along the cypress-lined Neches River.
+Those in search of something more epic should seek out the 35.4-mile Stephen F. Austin Paddling Trail in Brazoria County, comprised of four connected waterways: the Columbia Bottomland, which begins the trail at Brazos River County Park; the Old Settlement Passage, the Sugar Mill Stretch and the Gulf Prairie Run that finishes in Freeport.

-Below, a round-up of four top spots for kayak and canoe rentals and tours:
+Below, a roundup of top spots for kayak, SUP, canoe and pedal boat rentals and tours:

 Up at Lake Conroe, you can careen across the water on a jet ski or, for one-quarter of the price at this outfitter, you can rent a kayak and glide your way past the pines.
 1097 Watersports, which can tell you plenty of pretty paths to take around the lake, also offers canoe rentals and private boat rentals if you’re planning a party.
 Best of all, you can book it all online.